julio/fragile-book/manuscript/chapter03.md

 - guardian of the process and the best practices
 - liaison with the product owner and other stakeholders
 - protector of the team ensuring they can do their best work
-- help translate business asks into technical requrements
+- help translate business asks into technical requirements

 Think of the scrum master as a coach for the team, and you can imagine how just having a scrum master take care of meetings, leaves quite a bit of value on the table.